Topics of plans for the section "Knowledge"

 - the presence of formal logic;

-- confirmation experimentally.
+- confirmation by experiment.

 Cognition as an activity aimed at achieving new knowledge.

-Variety of ways to know the world
+The variety of ways of knowing the world

-1) definition of knowledge;
+1) Definition of knowledge;

-2) forms of knowledge
+2) Forms of knowledge

 - sensual;